 Before sorting through your thread stash or purchasing supplies, or even thinking about stitch techniques, you must take time to plan out the needlepoint belt project.
 This is not the time for short cuts or impulsiveness.
 Start off with this handy checklist to ensure a successful outcome and enjoyment as you work the project.

 Plan the Design

 A needlepoint belt can be as wide or as narrow as you want; however, if you want the finished belt to go through belt loops on most clothing, it should not be wider than 1.75 inches.

 A Diamond Bargello Design was chosen for this stitch-along.
-The free needlepoint chart with detailed stitching instructions are included in Step 2-Stitching the Needlepoint Belt.
+The free needlepoint chart with detailed stitching instructions is included in Step 2-Stitching the Needlepoint Belt.

 02 of 06